ys7yoo/PiTutorial/README.md

 ## Combining acting and sensing

+Next, let's combine acting and sensing.
-Read the switch state and show it using the LED.
+Using the two Python codes (led.py and push.py) as a starting point, write a new code that read the switch state and show it using the LED.

 ## Tips

+### Breadboard
+If you're new to electronics lab and breadboard, check https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard.

 ### Cobbler
 With Cobbler and cable, you can "dump" all the RPI ports to your breadboard.